 Most people who are into aromatherapy and essential oils are aware of the unique, relaxing fragrance of sandalwood.
-Because of this highly desired fragrance, native varieties of sandalwood in India and Hawaii were nearly harvested to extinction in the 1800s.
+Due to this highly desired fragrance, native varieties of sandalwood in India and Hawaii were nearly harvested to extinction in the 1800’s.
 So great was the demand for sandalwood by greedy kings of Hawaii that much of the agricultural workers had to grow and harvest only sandalwood.
 This resulted in many years of terrible famine for the people of Hawaii.
 Many areas of India suffered similarly to provide merchants with sandalwood.
 Besides just a fragrant essential oil, what is sandalwood?
 Continue reading for sandalwood tree information.

 What is Sandalwood?

-They are often found in areas with poor, dry clay or sandy soils.
+They are often found in areas with poor, dry, clay or sandy soils.
 Sandalwood trees are tolerant of high wind, drought, salt spray and intense heat.
 They prefer full sun but will grow in part shade.
-They are used in the landscape as hedges, specimen plants, shade trees and xeriscaping plants.
+They are used in the landscape as hedges, specimen plants, shade trees, and xeriscaping plants.

-In India, Hawaii and Australia, sandalwood bark and leaves were used as a laundry soap, shampoo for dandruff and lice, and to treat wounds and body aches.
+In India, Hawaii, and Australia, sandalwood bark and leaves were used as a laundry soap, shampoo for dandruff and lice, and to treat wounds and body aches.

 How to Grow Sandalwood Tree